UnitHr/SolidarianID/README.md

 # SolidarianID

-Respository for the SolidarianID project
+Respository for the SolidarianID projectt